FOCUS: Fused Observation of Channels for Unveiling Spectra: Abstract

 \section{Abstract}

-Hyperspectral imaging (HSI) captures hundreds of narrow, contiguous wavelength bands, making it a powerful tool in biology, agriculture, and environmental monitoring.
-However, interpreting Vision Transformers (ViTs) in this setting remains largely unexplored due to two key challenges: (1) existing saliency methods struggle to capture meaningful spectral cues, often collapsing attention onto the class token, and (2) full-spectrum ViTs are computationally prohibitive for interpretability, given the high-dimensional nature of HSI data.
-We present \textbf{FOCUS}, the first framework that enables reliable and efficient spatial–spectral interpretability for frozen ViTs.
-FOCUS introduces two core components: class-specific spectral prompts that guide attention toward semantically meaningful wavelength groups, and a learnable \texttt{[SINK]} token trained with an attraction loss to absorb noisy or redundant attention.
-Together, these designs make it possible to generate stable and interpretable 3D saliency maps and spectral importance curves in a single forward pass—without any gradient backpropagation or backbone modification.
-FOCUS improves band-level IoU by 15\%, reduces attention collapse by over 40\%, and produces saliency results that align closely with expert annotations.
-With less than 1\% parameter overhead, our method makes high-resolution ViT interpretability practical for real-world hyperspectral applications—bridging a long-standing gap between black-box modeling and trustworthy HSI decision-making.
+Hyperspectral imaging (HSI) provides critical details for biology and agriculture, yet interpreting Vision Transformers (ViTs) on such high-dimensional data remains a challenge.
+Existing methods fail for two reasons: the computational cost of processing hundreds of bands is prohibitive, and models often suffer from ``attention collapse,'' where focus shifts to irrelevant tokens rather than meaningful spectral signals.
+We propose FOCUS, a framework that enables efficient spatial-spectral interpretability for frozen ViTs.
+Our method introduces two lightweight components: class-specific spectral prompts that anchor attention to relevant wavelength groups, and a learnable [SINK] token that actively filters out noisy attention.
+Unlike prior approaches, FOCUS generates 3D saliency maps in a single forward pass without requiring gradients or retraining the backbone.
+Experiments show that our method improves band-level IoU by 15\% and reduces attention collapse by 40\%.
+With less than 1\% parameter overhead, FOCUS makes interpretable HSI practical for real-world applications.